 Cash flow is the lifeblood of business.
 Your goal as an entrepreneur should be to find a way to make money – and keep it.
-This is particularly true for small business owners who does not have external sources of funds that they can dip to when they need it, such as investors or bank loans.
+This is particularly true for small business owners who do not have external sources of funds that they can dip to when they need it, such as investors or bank loans.
 If you can’t pay your bills, you will be forced to make painful decisions making it hard to focus on your product offerings and customers.

 Here are tips on how to generate and improve cash flow:

 - Have a plan for the cash requirements your business needs.

 - Make sure that your products or services are appropriately priced.